mjambon/blog/src/2016-08-20-agi-project-status-2016/index.md

 even with some tools, tend to do much more poorly than as an organized group.

+### An acceptable compromise

-Those are reasons why a good, general definition of intelligence may not define a system as a clear-cut piece of the world.
+The expectation of tools and cooperation are reasons why a good, general definition of intelligence may not define a system as a clear-cut piece of the world.
 Instead, one might want to base a definition of intelligence on notions such as the time it takes to obtain information, regardless of whether this information is obtained by sensing, by reasoning, or by querying resources using some language.

+It seems that we could obtain a simpler definition of intelligence by eliminating the complex framework required to by the system/environment model, which we haven't even tried to define formally.

+Note that we may not need a formal definition of intelligence in order to design and implement software that achieves our goal of AGI.
+We'll stick with the system/environment model as it corresponds closely to how machines are defined and constructed.

 # Considerations about the methodology